 2 Kallang Avenue

 Tel: +65 6444 7848

 The man behind Whim and Prayer is Reuben Li.
 His arrangements (from S$80) each come with a handwritten, poetic note, explaining the choice of flowers, leaves and even colours, helping recipients understand and enjoy the gift even more.
 One such arrangement was done in a blue and honey-yellow colour scheme inspired by the recipient’s departed mother’s favourite dress, while another alluded to the Valkyrie, which the recipient identified closely with.
 Visitation is by-appointment only, but on the rare occasion that you pass by, you may see Li using his pet Dachshund as a prop for his shoot.

 Tel: +65 9831 7364

 The family business began 21 years ago and has worked with brands like Franck Muller, Tumi, and Chloe.
-Dress your table with Boite de Fleur Eternal ($135), a box of preserved blooms in a pretty pink palette.
-A Flower Novel ($80) also makes quite a pretty unique choice.
-The sets comes with preserved or fresh blooms in a book-like box, and can be found at Windflower’s vending machines at Raffles City, Sultan Mosque, SingPost Centre, Tiong Bahru Plaza and International Plaza.
+Dress your table with Boite de Fleur Eternal (S$135), a box of preserved blooms in a pretty pink palette, or A Flower Novel (S$80).
+The sets come with preserved or fresh blooms in a book-like box, and can be found at Windflower’s vending machines at Raffles City, Sultan Mosque, SingPost Centre, Tiong Bahru Plaza and International Plaza.

 Primax Industrial Building